Rock squirrel

 The rock squirrel (Otospermophilus variegatus) is a species of rodent in the family Sciuridae.
-It is native to Mexico and the Southwestern United States, including southern Nevada, Utah, Colorado, Arizona, New Mexico, West Texas, and the panhandle of Oklahoma.
+It is native to Mexico and the Southwestern United States, including southern Nevada, Utah, Colorado, Arizona, New Mexico, Texas, and the panhandle of Oklahoma.

+In Texas, they can be found in the western, central and Panhandle regions.
+They are especially common in the Texas Hill Country, a Subregion in central Texas.

 Characteristics

-Rock squirrels are one of the largest members of the family Sciuridae, with adults measuring up to 21 inches (53 cm) in length.
+Rock squirrels are one of the largest members of the family Scuridae, with adults measuring up to 21 inches (53 cm) in length.
 In front and on top, the squirrel's coat is a speckled grayish brown; on the rear and bottom, the gray becomes a more mottled brownish-black tone.
 They have a marked light-colored ring around their eyes and pointed ears that project well above their heads.
 Rock squirrels have a long, bushy tail with white edges.